 GM: They stop off at a drugstore and pick up some EContra EZ and a pregnancy test.
 They are not able to buy the pill over the counter.
-The pharmacist rolls his eyes at the young couple when they have questions and tells them to “pay attention to the box, since you clearly couldn’t be bothered to in sex ed.”
+The pharmacist rolls his eyes at the young couple when they have questions.
+He tells them to “pay attention to the box, since you couldn’t be bothered in sex ed.”

 “What sex ed?”
 Stephen glares back.
 “Thanks for being so helpful.”